1ssepehr/UML-Comp-IV/PS1a/PS1a-README.md

 ---

-### Discuss what's being tested in your two additional Boost unit tests
+**Discuss what's being tested in your two additional Boost unit tests.**

 The first test I wrote tests the return values for `FibLFSR::step()` and `FibLFSR::generate()` functions.